Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 To change your payout schedule:

-- Navigate to Settings > Billing and Services > Online Payments
+- Navigate to Settings > Payment processing > Online payments

 - Under Payout schedule, click Change schedule